PrakharPandey/HTML5-and-CSS3/readMe.txt

-This Repository contains 4 Html pages namely-
+This Repository contains 2 projects-

-1. indexOriginal.html

-	->This file is the main page without using Grid 960.

-2. indexWithGrid960.html

-	->This file is the main page using Grid 960.

-3. anotherOriginal.html

-	->This file is the second page without using Grid 960.

-4. anotherWithGrid960.html

-	->This file is the second page using Grid 960.
+One using Grid 960 framework

+& another without using it.

-==>Check button on index.html (first page) lands on another.html (second page).
+==>Check button on index.html (first page) lands on videos.html (second page).

 Also includes a user defined css file in-